A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Results

 The CATE estimations also provide opportunities to evaluate which students benefit more from this form of tutoring.
 To assess this variability, we estimated a series of regression models predicting session-level CATEs (the full table of the model output can be found in Appendix B).
 Students with lower baseline ability exhibited larger treatment effects, with DKT mastery showing the strongest association ($\beta = -1.87$, $p < 0.001$), indicating that a one standard deviation decrease in predicted mastery corresponded to a 1.87 percentage point increase in effect size.
 Once DKT was included, NWEA RIT scores showed only a small positive association ($\beta = 0.08$), suggesting that the more proximal DKT-based measure of knowledge was the primary driver of heterogeneity.
 This pattern is consistent with both a ceiling effect—where higher-performing students have less room to improve—and the hypothesis that just-in-time tutoring is most valuable for students who are struggling.

-Low-SES students benefited slightly less on average ($\beta = -0.21$, $p < 0.05$) and interaction terms revealed that the relationship between prior knowledge and treatment effects was weaker for these students (DKT $\times$ PPF: $\beta = 0.25$, $p < 0.001$; RIT $\times$ PPF: $\beta = 0.29$, $p < 0.001$).
+Overall, low-SES students benefited from tutoring, but to a slightly lesser extent than their peers ($\beta = -0.21$, $p < 0.05$) and interaction terms revealed that the relationship between prior knowledge and treatment effects was weaker for these students (DKT $\times$ PPF: $\beta = 0.14$, $p < 0.001$; RIT $\times$ PPF: $\beta = 0.33$, $p < 0.001$).
 Figure \ref{fig:Heterogeneity_Panel} presents a visualization of this interaction.
-While lower-performing students generally benefited more from tutoring, this gradient was attenuated among PPF-eligible students.
-One interpretation is that low-SES students may face additional barriers—such as limited access to supplementary resources or greater competing demands on attention—that constrain the potential benefits of tutoring regardless of baseline ability.
+While lower-performing students generally benefited more from tutoring, this gradient was attenuated among low-SES students.
+However, as the figure shows, tutoring effects remain strongly related to prior knowledge: on average, lower-performing, low-SES students still appear to benefit more from tutoring than higher-performing, higher-SES students.